api3dao/signed-api/packages/performance-test/README.md

    remote URL of the `signed-api.json` file.
 When developing you use the file from a different branch and each time you edit the file push the changes upstream.
 2. Make sure the template is correct.
-3. Consider changing `-default-id` ID into something more meaningful.
+3. Consider changing `-perf-test` ID into something more meaningful.
 This step is necessary if deploying multiple Signed APIs in the same region.
 4. Optionally change the `CPU` and `Memory`.
 5. Run
    `aws cloudformation create-stack --stack-name signed-api-<NAME> --template-body file://signed-api/cloudformation.json --capabilities CAPABILITY_NAMED_IAM --region <REGION>`.